DandyTush/openmw-snapshot-tool/README.md

 2. Run OpenMW, tests the game, and decide that the mods and settings are acceptable
 3. Run `openmw-snapshot-tool make ...` to capture this installation as a snapshot
 4. Move or copy the snapshot anywhere
 5. On any other device, run `openmw-snapshot-tool activate ...` to activate the snapshot.
 OpenMW on that device will now use the snapshot.

+### Continuing to mod an installation after making a snapshot

+After you run  `openmw-snapshot-tool activate ...` on any device (whether it was your original device or one that you copied the snapshot to), the OpenMW configurations will now point to the *snapshot* rather than the original game files.

+This means if you delete or move the snapshot, your game will break.

+It also means if you want to continue modding your game, you can make changes to the *snapshot's* data directory, while modifying OpenMW's config files.
+Then, if you're satisfied with those additional changes, feel free to make another snapshot.

+### Using OpenMW portable installs

+`openmw-snapshot-tool activate` will by default modify your primary OpenMW configurations.
+So running this command will have consequences.

+You can also tell `openmw-snapshot-tool` to create or update a configuration somewhere else.
+You should be able to use this in conjunction with OpenMW portable installs.
+That way you can activate snapshots to your heart's delight without impacting anything.
+There is an example below.

+Portable installs are tricky to use with Steam Deck / flatpacks but it should be possible.

 ## Examples